-Question Comments 12 From what BW could observe, were protocols Yes followed for communications among the EDCs, NERA, BPU staff, the Board (if necessary), and BW during the CIEP auction?
-13 From what BW could observe, were the protocols Yes followed for decisions regarding changes in CIEP auction parameters (e.g., volume, load cap, bid decrements)?
-14 Were the calculations (e.g., for bid decrements or Yes bidder eligibility) produced by the CIEP auction software double-checked or reproduced off-line by the Auction Manager?
-15 Was there evidence of confusion or No misunderstanding on the part of bidders that 1.6 delayed or impaired the auction?
-16 From what BW could observe, were the Yes communications between the Auction Manager and 17 bidders timely and effective?
-N 17 Was there evidence that bidders felt unduly rushed No during the process?
-Should the auction have been 18 conducted more expeditiously?
-Were there any complaints from bidders about the No 10 process that BW believed were legitimate?
-No 19 Was the CIEP auction carried out in an acceptably Yes 1) fair and transparent manner?
-165 20 Was there evidence of non-productive "gaming" on No 20 the part of bidders?
-21 Was there any evidence of collusion or improper No coordination among bidders?
-22 Was there any evidence of a breakdown in No competition in the CIEP auction?
-23 Was information made public appropriately?
-From Yes what BW could observe, was sensitive information ; treated appropriately?
-24 Does the CIEP auction appear to have generated a Yes result that is consistent with competitive bidding, market-determined prices, and efficient allocation of the BGS-CIEP load?
+Question Comments 12 From what BW could observe, were protocols followed for communications among the EDCs, NERA, BPU staff, the Board (if necessary), and BW dwing the CIEB sustion?
+Yes 13 BW during the CIEP auction?
+From what BW could observe, were the protocols followed for decisions regarding changes in CIEP auction parameters (e.g., volume, load cap, bid decrements)?
+Yes 14 bidder eligibility) produced by the CIEP auction software double-checked or reproduced off-line by the Auction Manager?
+Yes 15 Was there evidence of confusion or misunderstanding on the part of bidders that delayed or impaired the auction?
+No 16 From what BW could observe, were the communications between the Auction Manager and bidders timely and effective?
+Yes 17 Was there evidence that bidders felt unduly rushed during the process?
+Should the auction have been conducted more expeditiously?
+No 18 Were there any complaints from bidders about the process that BW believed were legitimate?
+No 19 Was the CIEP auction carried out in an acceptably fair and transparent manner?
+Yes 20 Was there evidence of non-productive "gaming" on the part of bidders?
+No 21 Was there any evidence of collusion or improper coordination among bidders?
+No 22 Was there any evidence of a breakdown in competition in the CIEP auction?
+No 23 Was information made public appropriately?
+From what BW could observe, was sensitive information treated appropriately?
+Yes 24 Does the CIEP auction appear to have generated a result that is consistent with competitive bidding, market-determined prices, and efficient allocation of the BGS-CIEP load?
+Yes

-Question Comments 25 Were there factors exogenous to the CIEP auction (e.g., changes in market environment) that materially affected the CIEP auction in unanticipated ways?
-Due to restrictions related to COVID- 19, the auction was conducted remotely by the Auction Manager team.
-There were no issues in conducting the auction remotely.
-26 Are there any concerns with the CIEP auction's outcome with regard to any specific EDC(s)?
-No
+Question Comments

+25 Were there factors exogenous to the CIEP auction No

+(e.g., changes in market environment) that

+materially affected the CIEP auction in

+unanticipated ways?

+26 Are there any concerns with the CIEP auction's No

+outcome with regard to any specific EDC(s)?